Skip to main content

 UPPER DIVISION CORE: 5 COURSES (20 UNITS)

-To stay on track for graduation, we recommend students start the upper-division sequence no later than Winter of their junior year.
+To stay on track for graduation, we recommend students start the upper-division sequence no later than Winter quarter of their junior year.
+If not, you may need to take Summer Session courses.

 Below are additional accounting courses Rady offers.
 Please note that they do not apply toward the Accounting minor.